-Scientific community This target group corresponds to all academic organizations, research institutes, scientific journals, fora, and other stakeholders in research fields related to project's content.
+This target group corresponds to all academic organizations, research Scientifi c community institutes, scientific journals, fora, and other stakeholders in research fields related to project's content.

 Standardization bodies PARITY through the participation of its members in technical committees and local standardization bodies, will ensure the compatibility with existing and evolving standards in the project domain while, with actions described in T9.5 "Grid integration and standardization recommendations for LFMs", the PARITY project will provide recommendation for new standards in the project's fields of interest.
 Living Lab participants The living labs participants, are identified as one of the most crucial key target groups of the PARITY project, since they are involved in the project activities from the very beginning by providing their initial needs, but also throughout the duration of the project by providing constant feedback during the project implementation.
-Energy market participants and grid operators Market participants and grid operators are considered to be very important key players for the project, as their role is very important in the possible future exploitation of the project results and the realization of the long-term impact of the project.
-Flexibility aggregators and DER's Flexibility aggregators and DER owners are key beneficiary groups for the project, as they belong to the list of final users of the PARITY solutions and their role is very important in the live feedback loop during the project technologies implementation, but also in the final stages of the project as the main key players in exploiting the project results.
+Energy market participants and grid operators Market participants and grid operators are very important key players for the project, as their role is very important in the possible future exploitation of the project results and the realization of the long-term impact of the project.
+Flexibility aggregators and DERs Flexibility aggregators and DER owners are key beneficiary groups for the project, as they belong to the list of final users of the PARITY solutions and their role is very important in the live feedback loop during the project technologies implementation, but also in the final stages of the project as the main key players in exploiting the project results.
 Policy regulators Policy regulators are also considered to be important players for the exploitation potential of the project.
-Specific dissemination activities will be planned to be performed towards them in an effort to motivate them to take action in order to change the status and try to overcome the critical barriers to innovation and legislative framework in Europe.
+Specific dissemination activities will be planned to be performed towards them to motivate them to act to change the status and try to overcome the critical barriers to innovation and legislative framework in Europe.
 Technological platforms and professional initiatives Targeting the technological platforms will provide the project with the opportunity to integrate several new technologies and ideas to produce multi-product systems, and transactions between distinct sets of market participants.
 Moreover, special attention will be given to the creation of synergies with the BRIDGE initiative as described in T9.4 "T9.4 Establishment of synergies and coordination with BRIDGE and similar projects for policy and research relevant issues" to further reinforce cooperation between projects in research, innovation, regulatory and market issues.
-Facility managers Facility managers are also considered to be key beneficiary groups for the project, as they belong to list of the final users of the PARITY solutions.
-Thus, their role is very important, providing feedback throughout the project implementation for the key functionalities of the PARITY solutions and by providing by the end of the project their opinion about the project's final results.